 Alice in Wonderland Fantasy Dining experience

 As anyone traveling to Tokyo with kids probably does, we sought out experiences that would be enjoyable for our daughter.
 Unfortunately, the Alice in Wonderland restaurant in Ginza was anything but enjoyable.

 The atmosphere and interior were really cool.
 You enter through somewhat dark winding tunnels while popular Disney songs play.
 The tunnels open up to the seating area of the restaurant where there is a giant teacup that you can dine in.
 The food, although very average in taste, is cute and well-presented.
 That is where the positives end.

-We ordered her a milk shake, which specifically read was non-alcoholic.
+We ordered her a milkshake, which specifically read was non-alcoholic.
 The drink that came out looked like what was pictured on the menu, so we thought nothing of it.
 Our toddler drank nearly half of it before a flustered waitress came over to tell us it had alcohol in it.
-You can imagine my panic as a mother in that moment.

 Despite the immense negligence of the restaurant, we were still presented with and had to pay the entire bill.
-We even had to pay for the milkshake that our daughter never drank.
-Needless to say, this was not a positive dining experience and I would not recommend it to anyone visiting Tokyo with kids.
+We even had to pay for the replacement milkshake that was brought out after the alcoholic drink given to our toddler.

-Learn more about Japan
+Learn more about Japan with kids

 Tokyo was one of five cities we visited in Japan.
-While we loved Tokyo, there are other areas of the country that were equally impressive and family-friendly.
+While we love Tokyo, there are other areas of the country that are equally impressive and family-friendly.